-After determining the common separator, we need to rerun the Analyser with the --subitem flag to ensure that we hold the subitem properties for the common subitem separator.
-Furthermore we rerun the subitem separator verification step, to update the results for the given subitem separator, which gives a final answer to which columns allow subitems and which do not.
+After determining the common separator, we can retrieve the property data for the unified separator for each column from the dataset properties file.
+Furthermore, we rerun the subitem separator verification step, to update the results for the common subitem separator, which gives a final answer to which columns allow subitems and which do not.